 Make use of an acronym (password)

-Users must use the same password on their device in the same way as they do on every account.
+Users must use the same password on their devices in the same way as they do on every account.
 Whether you’re using an office or a personal device, make sure you use your password.
 By using a password, you can ensure the security of your information.
 Never share your password for your account or device with anyone.
 Certain people make use of a DOB or signaling to be the watchword.
 Anyone could guess these passwords if they have your personal information.
 It would be best if you created a fake password for the accounts.
 Produce unique passwords for your accounts.

 If you’re experiencing difficulties with your brain’s ability to process numerous passwords, you should consider acquiring an account manager for your device.
 It will store your password safely.
 When you require an account password, you’ll be in a position to access the password manager’s key the password manager and gain access to the passwords.